Estuary

 As a fully managed solution, there is no need for Kafka or managing compute resources.
 (Note: While it's possible to use Debezium without Kafka, for example, by using Debezium with Kinesis, this is relatively uncommon.
 By building our CDC on top of Gazette instead of Kafka, we are able to more easily enable more powerful transformations and backfilling while retaining low latency.)

-Estuary Flow can also be self-hosted for those willing to take on a bit more management.
+Estuary can also be self-hosted for those willing to take on a bit more management.
 At a more nuanced technical design level, here is how we implemented CDC to work around some of Debezium’s pitfalls.

 • Exactly-Once Delivery

-Estuary Flow connectors run data through the Gazette streaming framework.
+Estuary connectors run data through the Gazette streaming framework.
 A benefit of using this framework is that it guarantees exactly-once delivery by de-duplicating messages stored in the real-time data lake of JSON files.
 The method is described in-depth here

 At a high level, each change event has a UUID, timestamp, and clock sequence.
-Gazette de-duplicates uses a combination of these properties to track the largest clock seen for a given producer.
+Estuary de-duplicates uses a combination of these properties to track the largest clock seen for a given producer.
 Read messages with smaller clocks are presumed duplicates and are discarded.

 • Scaling large changes